T

 landmark

-One of the largest mosques in India, built by Mughal emperor Shah Jahan.
-Its grand courtyard can hold up to 25,000 worshippers, and the minarets offer panoramic views of Old Delhi.
+One of the largest mosques in India, commissioned by Mughal emperor Shah Jahan.
+Its vast courtyard can accommodate thousands of worshippers.

 Chandni Chowk